batdowg/cbs/CONTEXT.md

 ### 1.2.1 Home & view defaults

 - Users with **Delivery** or **Contractor** land on `/my-sessions`.
 Delivery-only staff (no Admin/CRM roles) see the selector with **Delivery** (default), Session Admin, Learner; Contractors do not see a selector.
+- Users with only **Certificate Manager** land on `/my-sessions` with the dedicated **Certificate Manager** view.
+Their table lists only certificate-only sessions, the view selector is hidden, and the session actions remain scoped to certificate workflows.
 - Users with **CRM** but no Delivery/Contractor land on `/my-sessions` with default view **Session Manager** and selector options Session Manager, Material Manager, Learner.
 Their My Sessions table is scoped to sessions whose client CRM matches the user.
 - Staff who have Delivery plus other roles still land on `/my-sessions` and retain the full selector; facilitator-linked sessions continue opening `/workshops/<id>`.
 - Admin-only staff (no CRM/Delivery) keep the existing `/home` landing and selector behavior.